-- Check the Enable box for IPsec. - In the Peer Address field, select the Static option and enter the peer IPv4 address.
+- Check the Enable box for IPsec. - If you need to enable NAT Traversal option, check the Enable box for this option. - In the Peer Address field, select the Static option and enter the peer IPv4 address.

-Note: When peer address is entered as a static address, the PG59XX is an initiator which takes the initiative and establish a connection or can be a responder waiting for connection.
-The PG59XX also acts as a responder and passively accepts the connection initiated by the remote gateway. - Set the network IPv4 address in the Remote Subnet with the number of bits for subnet mask in "address prefix length" or behind the "I" symbol. - Because this IPsec VPN connection has a subnet at one end, the Connection Type option must be set to Tunnel only.
+Note: When peer address is entered as a static address, the SE59XX is an initiator which takes the initiative and establish a connection, or can be a responder waiting for connection.
+The SE59XX also acts as a responder and passively accepts the connection initiated by the remote gateway. - Set the network IPv4 address in the Remote Subnet with the number of bits for subnet mask in "address prefix length" or behind the "I" symbol. - Because this IPsec VPN connection has a subnet at one end, the Connection Type option must be set to Tunnel only.